-Kings & Queens of Ancient Britain by John Haywood.
+Kings & Queens of Ancient Britain by Charles Phillips.
 Royal history brought to life with 200 illustrations, maps, and comprehensive genealogical tables.

 The Pagan Religions of the Ancient British Isles: Their Nature and Legacy by Ronald Hutton.
 The first survey of religious beliefs in the British Isles from the Old Stone Age to the coming of Christianity, based on new archaeological evidence.